fatihakce35/Discord-Role-Creator-Bot/README.md

 Hi.
 I'm Fatih.
 I made this bot to practice on node.js.
 I prefered to improve myself on node.js by doing discord bot.
 Because I'm using discord my daily life.

+# New Update
+Now you can run this bot multi or more server.
+New command added: **mention_role**
+This command show the which user or users has the selected role

 # How to install:
 You can download code as zip or you can try to terminal "git clone https://github.com/FatihTheConqueror/Discord-Role-Creator-Bot.git"